 • T is the total number of pallets

-To calculate the number of pallets per truck, divide the total number of pallets by the number of pallets that can fit in one truck.
+To calculate the (average/planned) number of pallets per truck, divide the total number of pallets by the number of trucks.
+To calculate the number of trucks required when you know a truck’s pallet capacity, divide the total pallets by pallets per truck and round up to the next whole truck.

 How to Calculate Pallets Per Truck?